 - The Gallery shall not accept works of art that have conditions attached (with the exception of requested credit lines)

-This information is first put forward for review by the Gallery's Curatorial Committee (made up of its curatorial and conservation staff), which meets quarterly.
+This information is first put forward for review by the Gallery's Curatorial Committee (made up of its curatorial and conservation staff).
 For works that the committee determine meet acquisition priorities, the team will compile a formal justification for the acquisition, including a biography of the artist, how the work connects to the existing Art Gallery of Nova Scotia collection, regional significance, a condition report and a collections/storage requirement report.
 Copyright, exhibition right and other associated rights and fees will be explored to determine the eventual costs to the Gallery.

 The Acquisition Committee (made up of members of the Board of Governors, artists, and volunteers from the community) formally review all works that are both recommended and not recommended by the previous reviews.
 This committee makes the formal decision to acquire (or not) the offered works, and meets at least twice a year.
 Any works that are brought in-house but then turned down for acquisition will be returned to the owner.